demidovakatya/demidovakatya.github.io/about.md

 Hi, I'm Katya.
 I'm 24 years old and I live in Saint Petersburg, Russia.

-Currenly I work as a web-analyst, contribute to open source projects from time to time, and [learn new things](#Courses).
+Currenly I work as a Data Analyst, contribute to open source projects from time to time, and help people learn new things (which is an obvious level-up after finishing [all these courses](#Courses)).

 ## Social links